reciprocity-archive/grc/doc/setup.md

-Setting up CMS for development
+Setting up GRC for development
 ==============================

 If you've done sufficient Rails development before, you may skip to the end for the condensed version.